alvarezdaniel/aws-bootcamp-cruddur-2023/journal/week4.md

 ![](assets/week-4/01-db-creating.png)

+After some minutes (in my case the process took about 5 minutes)

+### Temporarily stop an RDS instance

-After some minutes (in my case the process took about 5 minutes), database instance should be stopped temporally, in order not to consume credits, because it is a VM in AWS
+Database instance should be stopped temporarily, in order not to consume credits, because it is a VM in AWS

 ![](assets/week-4/02-db-stop-temp.png)